mlibazisi/SmartTacToe/README.md

 composer install
 ```

-**Step 3.** Change your document root to point to SmartTacToe's web directory. *This prevents out core SmartTacToe
+**Step 3.** Change your document root to point to SmartTacToe's web directory. *This prevents the core SmartTacToe
 files from being exposed to the web*

  ```bash